JonSnowbd/ZT/readme.md

 To work with ZT You will need:

-- Zig 0.11.* Main branch build.
-Nightly might work as well (last tested `0.12.0-dev.1856+94c63f31f`).
+- Zig's nightly branch build.
+Avoid stable (unless I have been slacking in keeping this up to date...)
 - Ubuntu: `sudo apt install build-essential xorg-dev`

+## Massive changes

+- `zt.Button`, `zt.Axis`, and `zt.Stick` have been added, they are enums of all possible inputs, consolidated keyboard, mouse, and gamepad inputs.
+The members have methods for querying, and should cover a lot of functionality.
+For example `zt.Button.W.down()` will check if down.
+Check out the various
+- `zt.App(ContextData)` is dead, the user should now handle their own data manager(or lack thereof).
+This simplifies the library and makes it easier to approach, whilst giving more freedom to the loop that the user implements.
+- It is now assumed that if youre linking `zt` that you are opting into the whole package, as such the library is no longer segmented, and is integrated more tightly with the `zt.Context` application path.
+This should not change anything for people using ZT for opengl/glfw/imgui packages.
+- `mach-glfw` has been cut out, sorry, the convenience of the wrapper was nice, but I want to return to zt being entirely self contained, and being different than mach's versioning targets is inconvenient.
+- Soon I will be attempting to automate the update of packages to keep this library clean and reliable.

 ### Current Status

-- ZT when used for the purpose of GL/ImGui libraries is very stable
+- This package when used for the purpose of linking GLFW/GL/ImGui libraries is very stable
-- ZT.App is still receiving breaking changes as I find where I can make the library more flexible for casual use, but overall I find it convenient for applications and games
+- ZT is still receiving breaking changes as I find where I can make the library more flexible for casual use, but overall I find it convenient for applications and games